Pain Medications for Back Pain

 Narcotic Pain Medications

-If you experience severe pain, your doctor might prescribe a narcotic pain medication such as codeine or morphine.
+If you experience severe pain, your doctor might prescribe a narcotic pain medication.
 Narcotics relieve pain by acting as a numbing anesthetic to the central nervous system.
 The strength and length of pain relief differs for each drug.

 Narcotics can have side effects such as nausea, vomiting, constipation, and sedation (drowsiness).
-These side effects are predictable and can often be prevented.
-Common preventive measures include not taking sleeping aids or anti-depressants along with narcotics, avoiding alcohol, increasing fluid intake, eating a high fiber diet, and using a fiber laxative or stool softener to treat constipation.
 Remember that narcotics can be addictive if used excessively or improperly.

 If you are having muscle spasms, muscle relaxants may help relieve pain.
 They have only been shown to be marginally effective.
 Muscle relaxants also have a significant risk of drowsiness and depression.
 Long-term use is not suggested' + ';' + ' only three to four days is typically recommended.